it takes hundreds if not thousands of little ideas to create a single big idea

 - paid advertising

-Done properly, when you reach out to new prospective clients via cold email, you customize your opening line, even while the remainder of the email – and even the entire outreach sequence – is templated.
+To dive right into the particulars, when you reach out to new prospective clients via outbound email, you customize your opening line, even while the remainder of the email – and even the entire outreach sequence – is templated.

 Put yourself in the shoes of the recipient?
 What will spark your interest from a stranger?